nimbly/Proof/README.md

 openssl rsa -in private.pem -outform PEM -pubout -out public.pem
 ```

 You should now have two files called `private.pem` and `public.pem`.
 The `private.pem` file is your private key and can be used to sign your JWTs.
-The `public.pem` file is your public key and can *only* be used to validate signatures on your JWTs.
+The `public.pem` file is your public key and can *only* be used to validate signatures on your signed JWTs.

+Separating private and public keys is especially useful in a distributed or microservice architecture where most services only need to validate a JWT but do not generate their own tokens.
+For those services you only need the public key.

-When creating a key pair, remember that your **private** key should be considered *highly* sensitive data and, as such, should not be persisted in a Github repo or deployed within your application.
-If an unauthorized 3rd party is able to get access to your private key, they will be able to create tokens to hack into any user or system account.
+When creating a key pair, remember that your **private key** should be considered *highly* sensitive data and, as such, should not be persisted in a code repository (public or private) or deployed within your application.
+If an unauthorized 3rd party is able to gain access to your private key, they will be able to create their own tokens which could lead to leakage of sensitive data of your users and systems.
+If you suspect your private key has been leaked, generate a new key pair immediately.

-### SignerInterface
+### Custom signers

-If you would like to implement your own custom signing solution, a `Nimbly\Proof\SignerInterface` is provided.
+If you would like to implement your own custom signing solution, a `Nimbly\Proof\SignerInterface` is provided and can be passed into the `Proof` constructor.

 ## PSR-15 Middleware